 Outputs your download link in a box:

-To use this template add the following attribute to your shortcode declaration template="box"
+To use this template add the following attribute to your shortcode declaration template="box".
+For example:

 Outputs a download button: